LauraHBui/Modelling-Crime-Data-2021/docs/07-relationships-categorical-variable.md

 ##### Activity 4: Conducting an independent sample t-test

 It is now time to carry out our t-test.
 We use the `t.test()` function, which performs both the one and two sample t-tests on vectors of data.
 It can also perform paired and independent samples t-tests by modifying the `paired=` argument.
-We include our dependent and our independent variables, separated by a tilda (`~`), and set the `var.equal` argument to `FALSE`:
+We include our independent and dependent variables, separated by a tilda (`~`), and set the `var.equal` argument to `FALSE`:
 <br>